top of page

 The process of fulfilling God’s eternal plan is what we call the "Journey of Spiritual Life."
 Regarding this journey, there is a clear typology in the Old Testament: the Israelites' journey from Egypt to Canaan.
 This time, we use the Israelites' journey from Egypt, through the wilderness, and into Canaan as the background to discuss the spiritual experience of Christians entering the fullness of Christ.

-1. The journey from Egypt, through the wilderness, into Canaan symbolizes the journey of spiritual life
+1. Coming out of Egypt, journeying through the wilderness, and entering into Canaan is the representation of the spiritual journey

-1 Corinthians 10 mentions twice that the experiences of the Israelites is our type (the original text uses "example").
+1 Corinthians 10 mentions twice that the experiences of the Israelites is our type (type means symbol in the original text).
 It shows that what the Israelites experienced in the past reflects what believers in the New Testament experience today, as a reminder for us, the saints of the last days, to be vigilant and avoid failure by living in indulgence and following the flesh, just as the Israelites did.
 As Romans 15:4 also says, "For whatever things were written before were written for our learning..."

 Therefore, we must specifically highlight two aspects of the spiritual experience of Christians: the first is the goal, and the second is the path.